-In recent years, the creator economy has grown rapidly, and platforms are competing more aggressively than ever.
-As a result, Facebook’s latest move could significantly reshape how creators earn money online and where they choose to publish their content.
+As the creator economy continues to grow, major platforms are racing to offer better opportunities for influencers and digital creators.
+Facebook’s latest move could significantly reshape how creators earn money and where they choose to publish their content.

 Why Facebook Is Competing Aggressively Now